 Cape Fear Community College has more than doubled in size since the Firm began providing legal services to it more than 20 years ago.
 The college now has 26,500 students enrolling in classes every year and is the fifth largest community college in the state.
 The Firm's involvement with the growth of Cape Fear Community College includes extensive construction law experience during the development of its North Campus and the ongoing $80 million development of its downtown Wilmington Campus, presidential search advice, zoning and land use representation, and handling complex personnel matters.

-The Firm also serves as counsel to Pamlico Community College and has provided legal services to Brunswick Community College.
+The Firm also serves as counsel to Pitt Community College and Pamlico Community College and has provided legal services to Brunswick Community College.
 Members of the Firm also have been engaged to provide instructional services to local businesses and entrepreneurs by Johnston Community College and Carteret Community College.

 The Firm's intellectual property attorneys also regularly provide a comprehensive array of legal services for the protection and exploitation of intellectual property of all kinds to many well established and respected institutions of higher learning.
 Clients to whom we have provided intellectual property services include, among others, The Johns Hopkins University, North Carolina State University, University of North Carolina Wilmington, Indiana University, Cape Fear Community College, Davidson Community College, and Craven Community College.

-Ward and Smith also serves vocational and trade schools.
+Ward and Smith also serves vocational and trade schools, such as Northeast Regional School for Biotechnology and Agriscience ("NERSBA").
 For our private vocational school clients, we have assisted in the financial aid process from start to finish, including drafting and reviewing Financial Aid policies and procedures, providing advice on disbursement guidelines and school responsibilities, and advising on cash flow matters to meet the U.S. Department of Education's 90/10 rule applicable to for‑profit institutions.
 In addition to these services, Ward and Smith has overseen conduct hearings with students, established branch campus locations, and interfaced with the U.S. Department of Education, state governing bodies, and other accreditation bodies to obtain and maintain accreditation, build curriculum, and meet other state or federal education standards.
-We have worked alongside our private vocational school clients in negotiations with third party vendors for financial aid processing services, as well as admissions outsourcing services.
+We have worked alongside our private vocational school clients in negotiations with third-party vendors for financial aid processing services, as well as admissions outsourcing services.
 We also assist our private vocational school clients with business matters, such as developing growth and expansion plans, financial reporting models, and other key operational decisions.